Back Up Your Website and Emails

-Keeping it simple – Email accounts set up as IMAP means that all your emails are on the server, & you are just looking at a reflection on your computer or phone.
-So if your account or the server has a hiccup You may LOOSE ALL YOUR EMAILS….
+Email accounts set up as IMAP means that all your emails are on the server.
+You are only looking at a reflection of emails and email folders on your computer or phone.

 Exporting and Importing Emails Through Webmail

-- Log In by using your email address & email password
+- Log In by using your email address and email password

 How to Create a New Folder in Horde

 You may import mail into any folder, including your inbox.
 However, for ease of management, you might find it useful to create a separate folder for imported mail – for instance, to keep all mail exported from another host separate from your current mail structure.

 To create a mail folder in Horde:

 1/ Left-click the Folder Actions icon in the left menu or click the Folder Action dropdown menu.